andregalastri/galastri-dark-theme-for-vscode/README.md

 ### My preferred language doesn't have support :(
 I will try to add more syntaxes support, but as I program only with some programming languages, I need you to ask for inclusions.
-- Create a new issue
+- Open a new issue
 - Provide me some code examples of the language you'd like me to add

 I will try my best to include it as fast I can.

 ### Suggestions and bug reports are much appreciated :)
+Found some inconsistency?
+A bug or a fix?
+Do you have a suggestion of any kind?
+Open a issue and tell me how to improve! ❤

+And please, whenever possible, provide me some code examples for my better understanding.
 <br>

 ## Installation: